College | October 3, 2022 | Prima Bhakyapaibul

 Conclusion

-Financial aid offers can differ every school year.
+Financial aid offers can differ from year to year. every school year.
 That’s why it's so important to file the FAFSA® every school year.
 And don’t hold back from applying for scholarships either.
 Gift aid is not just for gifted students.

 Take your time during this process and choose what’s right for you.